awsdocs/amazon-ec2-user-guide/doc_source/spot-requests.md

 # Spot Instance requests<a name="spot-requests"></a>

-To use Spot Instances, you create a Spot Instance request that includes the desired number of instances, the instance type, the Availability Zone, and the maximum price that you are willing to pay per instance hour\.
-If your maximum price exceeds the current Spot price, Amazon EC2 fulfills your request immediately if capacity is available\.
+To use Spot Instances, you create a Spot Instance request that includes the desired number of instances, the instance type, and the Availability Zone\.
+If capacity is available, Amazon EC2 fulfills your request immediately\.
 Otherwise, Amazon EC2 waits until your request can be fulfilled or until you cancel the request\.

 The following illustration shows how Spot Instance requests work\.
 Notice that the request type \(one\-time or persistent\) determines whether the request is opened again when Amazon EC2 interrupts a Spot Instance or if you stop a Spot Instance\.
 If the request is persistent, the request is opened again after your Spot Instance is interrupted\.
 If the request is persistent and you stop your Spot Instance, the request only opens after you start your Spot Instance\.